Students are expected to conduct themselves in a professional manner at

 verbal or written material, obtaining unauthorized advance knowledge of the

-question paper, use of any unauthorized computing device etc. during the exams.
-Institute has a resolute
+question paper, use of any unauthorized computing device etc. during the exams. university has a resolute

 stance - against using any unfair means.
 The examination department`s decision